Hallmarq and ESG – an Introduction

 This diversity enables us to make decisions that are right for our customers, and which exceed expectations in an environment that fosters growth and learning.

-Since its inception two decades ago, Hallmarq’s aim has always been to improve animal health and this key concept remains at the heart of all we do.
-A shared pride in our work, never losing our curiosity, and cultivating partnerships around the world are just some of the core values which help drive our decision making.
+Since its inception over two decades ago, Hallmarq’s aim has always been to improve animal health and this key concept remains at the heart of all we do.
+A shared pride in our work, never losing our curiosity, and cultivating partnerships around the world are just some of the core values which help drive our decision-making.

 These shared values form the basis of our company culture and help define how we conduct ourselves and our relationships with our stakeholders.